WSWCWaterDataExchange/WaDE2.0/README.md

 ## FAQ
 **How to import data into the database, locally?**

+(For a more detailed step by step process go here: https://github.com/WSWCWaterDataExchange/WaDE2.0/tree/develop/source)
 1. Head to the [source repo](https://github.com/WSWCWaterDataExchange/WaDE2.0) and clone it with the VS.
    * Under the repository name, click Clone or download.
    * In the Clone with HTTPs section, click the copy icon to copy the clone URL for the repository.